jorgenschaefer/elpy/docs/ide.rst

 Debugging
 =========

-The builtin `pdb`_ python package is a powerful debugging tool.
-Elpy provides a simple interface to `pdb`_ in order to make debugging Python easier on Emacs.
-This interface is only available for Emacs > 25.
+Elpy provides an interface to `pdb`_, the builtin Python debugger.
+Note that this interface is only available for Emacs 25 and above.

 .. _pdb: https://docs.python.org/3/library/pdb.html

 .. command:: elpy-pdb-debug-buffer
-   :kbd:
+   :kbd: C-c C-g g

    Run pdb on the current buffer.
-If you did not put any breakpoints using :command:`elpy-pdb-toggle-breakpoint-at-point`, debugging will pause at the beginning of the buffer.
-Else, debugging will stop at the first breakpoint.
-Once pdb is started, you can then use the `pdb commands`_ to explore the code.
+If you did not put any breakpoints using :command:`elpy-pdb-toggle-breakpoint-at-point`, the debugger will pause at the beginning of the buffer.
+Else, the debugger will pause at the first breakpoint.
+Once pdb is started, the `pdb commands`_ can be used to step through and investigate the code.

-   With a prefix argument, ignore the breakpoints and always pause at the beginning of the buffer.
+   With a prefix argument :kbd:`C-u`, ignore the breakpoints and always pause at the beginning of the buffer.

 .. _pdb commands: https://docs.python.org/3/library/pdb.html#debugger-commands

 .. command:: elpy-pdb-toggle-breakpoint-at-point
-   :kbd:
+   :kbd: C-c C-g b

    Add (or remove) a breakpoint on the current line.
-Elpy will add a red circular marker to the fringe to indicate the presence of the breakpoint.
+Elpy adds a red circle to the fringe to indicate the presence of breakpoints.
    You can then use :command:`elpy-pdb-debug-buffer` to start pdb and pause at each of the breakpoint.

-   With a prefix argument, remove all the breakpoints.
+   With a prefix argument :kbd:`C-u`, remove all the breakpoints.

 .. command:: elpy-pdb-break-at-point
-   :kbd:
+   :kbd: C-c C-g p

-   Run pdb on the current buffer and stop at the current position.
+   Run pdb on the current buffer and pausse at the current position.
    This avoids having to put the usual `import pdb;pdb.set_trace()` and having to remove it afterwards.

 .. command:: elpy-pdb-debug-last-exception
-   :kbd:
+   :kbd: C-c C-g e

    Run post-mortem pdb on the last exception.